-Most recently, the Women’s Health Initiative Study (the WHI) halted the arm of the study in which “normal” menopausal women (women aged 50 to 79) were taking Prempro hormone therapy (conjugated equine estrogen and medroxyprogesterone acetate) due to an increase in heart attack and stroke.
+The historically widely reported Women’s Health Initiative Study (WHI) halted the arm of the study in which “normal” menopausal women (women aged 50 to 79) were taking Prempro hormone therapy (conjugated equine estrogen and medroxyprogesterone acetate) due to an increase in heart attack and stroke.

-In the above case, it appeared that the synthetic progestin (Provera) was the problem where the increase in heart problems was concerned, as those women in another arm of the study who were on estrogen alone didn’t show this same marked increase in cardiac events.
+In the above case, it appeared that the progestin (Provera) was particularly problematic where heart problems was concerned, as those women in another arm of the study who were on estrogen alone didn’t show this same marked increase in cardiac events.

 Another study (the HERS study) found that post-menopausal women (women of “normal” menopausal age — that is, older women) with a history of heart disease actually increased their risks of having heart problems for the first two years of hormone replacement therapy (HRT), but after this, the risk diminished.